IEEESBITBA/curso-de-python-sistemas/SETUP.md

 * We'll be cloning the repo to get the `assets` folder in the same directory as the binary.
 * We'll download the binary.
 Alternatively you can build it but you'll need to follow steps 1-6 in [README](./README.md)
 * We'll install Docker and create a container for our database (Postgres)
+* We'll install [`soypat/gontainer`](https://github.com/soypat/gontainer) to run python code securely
+    * We'll setup a container to securely run Python using an Alpine linux distro
+* We'll configure environment variables so the server operates according to our needs
 * We'll install Nginx.
-Nginx will serve as a reverse-proxy server.
+Nginx will serve as a reverse-proxy.
 It'll handle requests and serve our site according to SSL protocol (https://)
 * We'll use letsencrypt to configure Nginx to serve SSL protocol
-* We'll install [`soypat/gontainer`](https://github.com/soypat/gontainer) to run python code securely
-    * We'll setup a container to securely run Python using an Alpine linux distro
-* We'll configure environment variables so the server operates according to our needs

 ## Installing the server